advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter11.md

 ### 11.5.6 Effect of Doublewrite on Performance

-Here¡¯s a brief introduction to the *innodb_doublewrite* parameter:
+Here's a brief introduction to the *innodb_doublewrite* parameter:

 <img src="media/5dc2c211205677ed7ae1528cd1911685.png" style="zoom:50%;" />